tecnologiaenegocios/access_control/doc/model-security.rst

-In order to a record to be returned by :meth:`ModelSecurity::ClassMethods#find` or variations, the user must have all permissions returned by :meth:`ModelSecurity::ClassMethods#query_permissions` in the context of the record being returned.
+In order to a record to be returned by :meth:`ModelSecurity::ClassMethods#find` or variations, the user must have all permissions returned by :meth:`ModelSecurity::ClassMethods#query_requires` in the context of the record being returned.
 This method is included in :class:`ActiveRecord::Base`.